 - Reduced vehicle speed limits were enforced to reduce dust mobilization.
-During high wind conditions, operations and related traffic were reduced or halted. - Prior to transportation, when needed, CCR was covered using tarps; or water was added to CCR prior to transportation. - During non-freezing weather, when required by operating and weather conditions, unpaved roads at the facility were sprayed multiple times per day using water trucks. - Paved roads at the facility were cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, when required by operating and weather conditions, were sprayed by water trucks.
+During high wind conditions, operations and related traffic were reduced or halted. - During high wind conditions, operations and related traffic was reduced or halted. - During non-freezing weather, when required by operating and weather conditions, unpaved roads at the facility were sprayed multiple times per day using water trucks. - Paved roads at the facility were cleaned by a sweeper/vacuum truck and, during periods of high traffic and/or dry weather, when required by operating and weather conditions, were sprayed by water trucks.